yutee/microservices-deployment-sock-shop-v1/README.md

     ![screenshot](images/exposing.png)
     ![screenshot](images/exposed.png)

 Now, while the frontend service does enough to expose the app, we need a more flexible and fine-grained control over incoming traffic.
-An Ingress is needed to give services in the cluster externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name-based virtual hosting.
+An Ingress is needed to give services in the cluster externally-reachable URLs, load balance traffic, terminate SSL/TLS, and offer name-based virtual hosting.

 To use ingress, find the [ingress.yaml](sock-shop-app/k8s/ingress.yaml) file with the configurations and install an ingress controller in the cluster, here, the nginx ingress controller will be used.
     ![screenshot](images/apply-ingress.png)